 Instrument panels may be equipped with Accessory Switches.
 In some instances, the indicator may be labeled with the name of the accessory, such as "Heater."
-Accessory switches are two-position switches.
-Turning the switch upwards will turn a connected accessory ON, while turning it down will turn the accessory OFF.
+Accessory switches are two-position or three-position switches.
+Toggling will turn a connected accessory ON and OFF.